lehrblogger/lehrblogger.com-octopress/source/_posts/2010-03-07-wanderli-st-midterm-presentation.md

   - Wanderlist
   - ITP
   - ITP - thesis
-excerpt: "Just a deck."
+blurb: "Just a deck."
-show_excerpt: false
+show_blurb: false
 updates:
   - date: 2010-03-29
     body: "There's an improved version of this presentation in [this more recent post](/2010/03/29/wanderli-st-pitch-presentation) ."